szikszail/dotenv-ng/README.md

 ### Updating environment variables

-To update the environment variables in the scripts context (`process.env`), you can use the `load` function:
+To update the environment variables in the context of the script (`process.env`), you can use the `load` function:

 ```typescript
 import { load } from "dotenv-ng";